-Solar PV projects may be categorized by how much electricity they generate (size) and whether they are connected to an electrical panel in a building, 34 behind its electric utility meter, or to the distribution grid.
+Solar PV projects may be categorized by how much electricity they generate (size) and whether they are connected to an electrical panel in a building,34 behind its electric utility meter, or to the distribution grid.
 Very large, utility-scale solar PV projects are typically connected to the transmission grid like traditional fossil-fuel generation.
-(See Figure 2 for grid definitions).
-Micro-generators, also called 'behind-the-meter' systems, are small enough to fit on a residential roof, or large enough to be installed on 10 to 50 acres of land.35 Larger projects may be connected behind the meter, or directly to the distribution grid.
+Micro-generators, also called 'behind-the-meter' systems, are small enough to fit on a residential roof, or large enough to be installed on 10 to 50 acres of land.25 Larger projects may be connected behind the meter, or directly to the distribution grid.